ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d5 - d - JS - Unit Testing with Jasmine.md

 -->

-- follow steps in students portal:
+- follow steps in students portal (section "Install Jasmine"):
     - visit: https://github.com/jasmine/jasmine/releases
     - download the latest standalone version (`jasmine-standalone-x.y.z.zip`)
+    - directory: "w1d5 - tdd-demo"
     - unzip
     - copy all the content in the root of the project
     - Remove the starter code (files in `src` and `spec`)